William Craig1,2

 Katherine Cloudsley

-Katherine Cloudsley married John Hampton, son of Rev. Thomas Hampton, on 17 December 1675 in Elphingstoun, East Lothian Co., Scotland.
+Katherine Cloudsley married John Hampton, son of Rev. Thomas Hampton, on 17 December 1675 in Elphingstoun, East Lothian County, Scotland.

 Children of Katherine Cloudsley and John Hampton